uchicago-cs/student-resource-guide/tutorials/git-advanced.rst

 ``branch1`` and the version of the code in ``branch2``; tell me which one to use”.

-In some cases, this will just involve editing the file to keep the exact version in one of the two branches.
-However, we are not required to do so.
+In some cases, resolving the merge conflict will involve editing the file to keep the exact version from one of the two branches.
+In a graphical code editor, you may not even have to edit the file, and may encounter a convenient interface asking you which of the two versions you'd like to keep.

+However, we are not required to resolve the merge conflict by choosing one of the two versions.
 For example, the developer handling this merge conflict may look at this and realize that the buffer size should actually be
 300. In that case, we would just replace this: